Human Rights and Equity Conference 2018

-BCNU members will be attending the annual Human Rights and Equity Conference on November 30, 2018 for an engaging day of story-telling dialogue and reflection on the many meanings of belonging.
-Applications to attend this event are closed.
+BCNU members attended the annual Human Rights and Equity Conference on November 30, 2018 for an engaging day of story-telling dialogue and reflection on the many meanings of belonging with the following speakers.

 Chelene Knight lives and writes in Vancouver.
 In addition to being a writing workshop facilitator, she is also a literary event organizer, host, and seasoned panelist.
 She has been published in various Canadian and American literary magazines, and her work is widely anthologized.